Singhzing-kid1/voxEngine/README.md

 0.0.7 will be openGL w/ openDB for voxel storage and bullet physics for collisions :) <--- might use rigid bodies ;) well see.

+Gonna try to get this (0.0.7) out for end of March.